Is Remote Work Here to Stay?

 Collaborative problem solving often happens side-by-side with casual jokes and conversations.
 In fact, informal communication is linked to increased productivity within a group.
 It’s difficult to recreate that same kind of spontaneous chit-chat when everyone is separated by a computer screen and a few (or a few hundred) miles.

 Still wondering if taking the plunge is right for your organization?
 There could be a compromise to keep everyone happy.

 You can also experiment with allowing employees to work a couple days a week from home.
-Actually, Nicholas Bloom, the professor involved with the Stanford study, insists “a good rule of thumb is to let employees have one to two days a week at home.
+Nicholas Bloom, the professor involved with the Stanford study, insists that “a good rule of thumb is to let employees have one to two days a week at home.
 It’s hugely beneficial to their well-being, helps you attract talent, and lowers attrition.”

 - What improvements are you hoping to see from introducing a remote work option?